microsoft/coyote/docs/_learn/tools/testing.md

 ## Testing Coyote programs end-to-end and reproducing bugs

-The `coyote` command line tool can be used to automatically test a Coyote program to find and deterministically reproduce bugs in your code while also enforcing your safety and liveness property [specifications](../core/specifications).
+The `coyote` command line tool can be used to automatically test a Coyote program to find and deterministically reproduce bugs in your code while also enforcing your safety and liveness [specifications](../core/specifications).

 To invoke the tester use the following command: